ogaseb/PlanningPoker/README.md

 "proxy": "http://localhost:5000",
 ```

-This allow our `create-react-app` application to know where our api is running (which port).
+This allow our `create-react-app` application to know where our api is running (which port and domain if you have server on different machine).
 After you finish just type in `root` folder

 ```